ManuGithubSteam/LinJarK/README.md

 - Raise awareness of free, open source GERMAN speech recognition.

 - Further down the line, write a conkyrc script to implement "Rainmeter" like functionality for the Linux deskop.
-  - A graphics designer would be needed here for the background image
+  - A graphics designer would be needed here for the background image!
+Please help if you can draw :-D
 - Get all of this stuff onto the Raspberry PI or a similar micro computer (ARM)

 Structure / Used technologies